xpepper/tracco/README.md

         tracker.track

+### Storage configuration
+Tracking data collected from Trello are stored in a MongoDB, as configured in config/mongoid.yml.
+To define which mongodb env is actually used, just set the MONGOID_ENV env variable.
+Development is the default mongo environment.

 ### Estimate format convention
 To set an estimate on a card, a Trello user should send a notification from that card to the tracker username, e.g.